 1. Who’s eligible for a Pardot Sandbox?

-Pardot Advanced customers with a full Salesforce sandbox are able to access this feature.
-Rumor has it that this may be available for an additional editions of Pardot in the future.
+Pardot Advanced customers with any Salesforce sandbox are able to access this feature.
+Rumor has it that this may be available for additional editions of Pardot in the future.

 2. When will Pardot Sandboxes be available?